binaryedge/api-publicdoc/modules/ssl.md

         * publicKeySize - size of the public key
         * publicKey - contains the target public key
           * curve - curve algorithm used (for Elliptic Curve keys)
-          * pub - public bytes of key (for Elliptic Curve keys)
+          * pub - contains the target public key (for Elliptic Curve keys)
-          * modulus - returns the value of attribute modulus (for keys not Elliptic Curve)
+          * modulus - returns the value of attribute modulus (for RSA keys)
-          * exponent - returns the value of attribute exponent (for keys not Elliptic Curve)
+          * exponent - returns the value of attribute exponent (for RSA keys)
       * validity -  contains the target's certificate validity
         * notAfter - expiration date of the certificate
         * notBefore - date from which the certificate is valid